pvakaris/investment_distribution_project/README.md

-## Important information
+## Information

-This is a solution for the assignment.
+This is a solution for the Landbay assignment.

 ## Algorithms